cheuktingli/psitip/README.rst

         # do something here

 Some of the options are:

+- :code:`ent_base` : The base of logarithm for entropy.
+Default is 2.

 - :code:`truth` : Specify a region that is assumed to be true in all deductions.
 For example, use :code:`truth = sfrl(logg)` to assume the strong functional representation lemma with logarithmic gap given by :code:`logg = real("logg")`.
 Default is None.